StanfordSocialNeuroscienceLab/SEND/README.md

 | Crowd-sourced independent observer ratings of speaker valence | Yes | Yes |

-### Licenses

-We are currently finalizing the appropriate fair-use licenses and data sharing procedures, so stay tuned!

-### Requesting Access
+### Licenses and Requesting Access

-We are currently finalizing the appropriate fair-use licenses and data sharing procedures, so stay tuned!
+In order to request access to the SEND, please fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSeDOEVB5p_W-MagZbIKQoB3pFCb0JW-NX7Br068M8m1ILJ3Lg/viewform?usp=sf_link).
+You will have to agree to the end-user license agreement.